PrachiBarache/Churn-analysis/README.md

-# 🔄 Customer Churn Prediction: End-to-End ML Project
+#  Customer Churn Prediction: End-to-End ML Project

 This project aims to predict customer churn for an e-commerce platform using a complete machine learning pipeline starting from data exploration and preprocessing to building, evaluating, and comparing models.
 The goal is to identify high-risk customers and help businesses proactively reduce churn.

----
 - **Goal**: Predict customer churn for an e-commerce platform using a robust, using ML pipeline.
 - **Motivation**: Customer retention is more cost-effective than acquiring new customers.
 Early churn detection helps companies proactively engage high-risk customers.
 - **Steps**: Perform EDA, apply preprocessing, build baseline & advanced models, evaluate thoroughly, and explain predictions.
 - **Outcome**: Achieved a final stacked ensemble model with **98% accuracy** and **1.00 ROC AUC**, validated through careful leakage inspection.

----
-## 📦 Dataset Overview
+##  Dataset Overview

 The dataset consists of **5,630 rows** and **20 columns**, **target variable**('Churn), covering customer behavior, transaction history, preferences, and satisfaction levels.
-The dataset used is publicaly available on Kaggle [dataset](https://www.kaggle.com/datasets/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction/data)
+The dataset used is publicly available on Kaggle [dataset](https://www.kaggle.com/datasets/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction/data)

 | Column                     | Description                                                                 |